xiusu/Channel-Bench-Macro/README.md

 python train.py

 ### Training logs
 If you need training logs to help your research, i.e., you need the training accuracy or test accuracy of architectures from all training epochs.
-You can download the training logs of all architectures of MobileNet ([download here]()) and ResNet([download here]()) for a detailed analysis.
+You can download the training logs of all architectures of MobileNet ([Google Drive](https://drive.google.com/drive/folders/1-bNfZuU00ZavhH8_ojlPPtJHTpNuBu9G?usp=sharing)) and ResNet([Google Drive](https://drive.google.com/drive/folders/1-bNfZuU00ZavhH8_ojlPPtJHTpNuBu9G?usp=sharing)) for a detailed analysis.

 ## Citation